What is Macular Degeneration?

-So by definition, Macular degeneration is an eye disease that causes the degeneration of the macula over time, resulting in loss of vision.
+So by definition, macular degeneration is an eye disease that causes the degeneration of the macula over time, resulting in loss of vision.

-In early stages, macular degeneration does not affect vision but as it progresses, people experience wavy or blurred vision, and, if the condition continues to worsen, central vision may be completely lost.
+In early stages, macular degeneration does not affect vision, but as it progresses, people experience wavy or blurred vision.
+If the condition continues to worsen, central vision may be completely lost.
 People with very advanced macular degeneration are considered legally blind.
-Even so, because the rest of the retina is still working, they retain their peripheral vision, which is not as clear as central vision.
+Even so, since the rest of the retina is still working, they retain their peripheral vision (or side vision).

 At present, Macular Degeneration is considered an incurable eye disease though some treatments do exist.

 Can you get AMD in only one eye, or does it always occur in both?